-First, a significant percentage of the LCG showed a history of vaccine skepticism or outright refusal, with 19.4% having refused other vaccines in the past.
+First, a significant percentage of the LCG showed a history of vaccine scepticism or outright refusal, with 19.4% having refused other vaccines in the past.
 A surprisingly high number of the LCG members (29%) indicated that they would never take a COVID-19 vaccine.
-This suggests not only a relationship between vaccine history and COVID-19 vaccine confidence but might also hint at ideological positions or overall misinformation at the base of lower confidence which can influence risk perceptions and efficacy perceptions (Suryadevara 2021; Williams et al. 2020).
+This suggests not only a relationship between vaccine history and COVID-19 vaccine confidence but might also hint at ideological positions or overall misinformation at the base of lower confidence which can influence risk perceptions and efficacy perceptions (Williams et al., 2020).
 These might be especially important factors to consider as those individuals might be hard to convince to undertake the vaccine, which might jeopardize the success of the vaccination campaign.
-Potentially related to this, our findings contradict previous studies, which suggest a relationship between social media usage and vaccine hesitancy (Stecula, Kuru &, Jamieson 2020).
-Recent work suggests that online influencers may be less effective in the presence of mass advertising (Rossman &, Fischer 2021).
-It may be possible that since the vaccination program has been promoted widely, the effectiveness of online influencers has been reduced.
-The data shows no significant difference in the levels of social media usage between the groups, but they show that the LCG perceives these sources of information as more conflicting than the HCG.
-This might thus suggest that not the levels of social media usage, but rather the exposure and consideration of sources of misinformation might influence the level of vaccine confidence (Williams et al. 2020).

-Second, the findings have shown that overall vaccine perceptions related to COVID-19 match the previous literature on general travel vaccine perceptions (Adongo et al. 2021), showing the LCG worrying more about efficacy, safety, time, and autonomy.
-This suggests that governmental bodies should conduct COVID-19 vaccine information campaigns on the same basis as traditional vaccine information campaigns are conducted.
-As mentioned before, the focus for this should lie on combatting misinformation about the vaccines themselves and the institutions delivering them (Andersen 1995; Dassah et al. 2018, Donabedian 1973).
+Second, the findings have shown that overall vaccine perceptions related to COVID-19 match the previous literature on general travel vaccine perceptions (Adongo et al., 2021).
+The LCG perceptions of efficacy, safety, time, and autonomy partially aligns with existing COVID-19 research that suggests that response efficacy predicts the adoption of protection measures (Qiao et al., 2021).
+This suggests that governmental bodies should conduct COVID-19 vaccine information campaigns that combats misinformation about the vaccines themselves and the institutions delivering themDonabedian.

 Third, demographic factors' differences between the groups contradict previous research on vaccine confidence.
-The findings of this study show that generally, older, higher-income males, with smaller households, and in the economically most developed regions of Italy tend to show higher levels of COVID-19 vaccine confidence; while strong indicators such as education (e.g., Danis et al. 2010; Tian et al. 2019) were not significantly different among the groups.
-As noted earlier, PMT enables the examination of context-specific factors that can influence the adoption or rejection of health behaviors.
+The findings of this study show that generally, older, higher-income males, with smaller households, and in the economically most developed regions of Italy tend to show higher levels of COVID-19 vaccine confidence; while strong indicators such as education (e.g. Danis et al., 2010; Tian et al., 2019) were not significantly different among the groups.
+As noted earlier, PMT enables the examination of context-specific factors that can influence the adoption or rejection of health behaviours.
 This may assist public stakeholders to effectively develop tailored promotion campaigns and media coverage with the final aim of increasing the level of vaccine confidence of specific groups of individuals.
 For example, the majority of individuals belonging to LCG were reported residing in the North-East part of Italy.
 Therefore, policymakers could consider adapting their vaccination promotion campaigns according to geographical reference.

-Possible reasons therefore, could be found in the intrinsic characteristics of the COVID-19 pandemic in Italy, where the urbanized area in the Northwest was hit the hardest (Landi 2021), and the death rate among the elderly was significantly higher (Ministero della Salute 2021a).
-Indeed, findings have also shown a significant difference in risk-perception in the groups, with the HCG perceiving a higher risk related to the disease (Mesch and Schwirian 2019).
+Possible reasons, therefore, could be found in the intrinsic characteristics of the COVID-19 pandemic in Italy, where the urbanized area in the Northwest was hit the hardest (Landi, 2021), and the death rate among the elderly was significantly higher (Ministero della Salute, 2021).
+Indeed, findings have also shown a significant difference in risk-perception in the groups, with the HCG perceiving a higher risk related to the disease (Mesch & Schwirian, 2019).
 These findings thus suggest a relationship among personal experiences with the virus in the hardest-hit regions, personal risk-perception, and increasing vaccine confidence.
-It also might hint that the pandemic has affected different strata of society differently (Milano & Koens, 2021), which might reflect on their vaccine-related behavior.
+It also might hint that the pandemic has affected different strata of society differently (Milano & Koens, 2021), which might reflect on their vaccinerelated behaviour.

-Fourth, the willingness to uptake the vaccine as quickly as possible in the HCG could also explain the significant difference in their travel plans, with confident respondents wanting to restart their travelling on the national territory earlier, potentially for the upcoming summer season or business travel-related reasons.
-These findings suggest that higher vaccine confidence might lead to a willingness to undertake at least regional travel as soon as possible.
+Fourth, the willingness to uptake the vaccine as quickly as possible in the HCG could also explain the significant difference in their travel plans, with confident respondents wanting to restart their travelling on the national territory earlier.
+This finding extends existing research that suggests potential travellers perceive local sites as lower risk to suggest that higher vaccine confidence might lead to a willingness to undertake at least regional travel as soon as possible (Moya Calderón et al., 2021).
 In these terms, our findings have also shown that the HCG might be more prone to business travel and that this group would see the inability to undertake the vaccine as soon as possible as a barrier to their autonomy to do so.